catie-aq/zephyr_omron-2smpb-02e/README.md

 Omron 2SMPB 02E digital barometric pressure sensor Zephyr OS driver.

 > [!NOTE]
-> This driver is now supported in the Zephyr OS mainline and is no longer maintained in this repository.
+> This driver has been contributed to the Zephyr OS mainline and is no longer maintained in this repository.

 ## Hardware requirements
 - Zest_Sensor_P-T-RH